Are You Ready For Google's Core Web Vitals Update?

 - Response Time – One of the best ways to optimise the server speed is by optimising your server, directing users to CDN, caching and using HTML cached pages.
 By looking at how your server processes the content, you will be able to figure out how to optimise the speed.

 - Resource Load Time – The longer it takes to load images and videos, the more it will impact the LCP for the worse.
 Some of the ways to prevent this from happening are to compress images you are using on your site, pre-load key resources and compress any text files that are being used.

-FID – FID is all about making your website as responsive as possible by making sure that when users click on a button or a link, they won’t have to wait for a long time to see the results.
-The more time it takes for this interaction, the worse your FID metric will be.
+FID – First Input Delay is all about making your website as responsive as possible by making sure that when users click on a button or a link, they won’t have to wait for a long time to see the results.
+The more time it takes for this interaction, the worse your First Input Delay metric will be.
 Ideally, you want any interactions on your website to take less than 100 milliseconds.
 You can do this by:

 - Having a visual cue that shows the user something is happening or loading.

 - Limiting loading times of any third-party codes.

 - Reducing the main thread work as much as possible.

 CLS – A user seeing elements of the page shift when browsing your website leads to a bad user experience and negatively affects this metric.
 This is a bigger issue on mobile devices as the screen is much smaller and even small shifts will have a bigger visual impact.
 To fix Cumulative Layout Shift issues you need to look at the below factors:

 - You need to specify the height and width of any image or advertisement you use.
 Always make sure to check how various elements in your page will look before updating your website.